lydell/dual/readme.md

 information to the dual-role keys when pressed, and then sends itself—so you won't even notice that a comboKey is comboKey.

-If you want a key to both to be a comboKey and remap it, pass the key you want to remap it to as a parameter.
+If you want a key to be a comboKey _and_ remap it, pass the key you want to remap it to as a parameter.
 For example, if you previously swapped the following keys like so …

     a::b
     b::c
     c::a

-… you need to change them into this:
+… you could change it like so:

     *a::dual.comboKey("b")
     *b::dual.comboKey("c")